Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock/bedrock-cache-strategy-documentation.md

 ### Example 4: Adding Messages (With Token Comparison)

-In this example, we'll demonstrate how the algorithm handles the case when new messages have a token count small enough that cachePoints should not be changed:
+In this example, we'll demonstrate how the algorithm handles the case when new messages have a token count small enough that cache points should not be changed:

 **Updated Input Configuration with Previous Cache Points:**